Shreshth-mehra/Obsidian-TV-Tracker/README.md

 4. Type - Please select from Movie or Series

 If you wish to batch add titles from a csv, I can provide python scripts that I used myself

+## Discover

+After selecting the genre you will be shown titles from your own library in that genre.
+You can then select the type of movies/show you are in a mood for and then the algorithm recommends new movies/shows you haven't seen.

 ## Metrics